CS171-Staff/cs171-su23-website/policies.md

 There will be one midterm exam and a final exam.
 Exams are mandatory and synchronous (everyone takes them at the same time).
 A remote exam will be offered to those with a valid reason (at the exact same time as the synchronous exam).

-* The midterm is on TBD
+* The midterm is on **TBD**
-* The final exam is on TBD
+* The final exam is on **TBD**

 ## Homeworks

 There will be 8 homeworks, released weekly and due Sunday at midnight.
-These problem sets will cover the material for that week's lectures, and will be submitted to Gradescope. **We strongly recommend typesetting homework (e.g. in Latex), or at least having legible handwriting.
+These problem sets will cover the material for that week's lectures, and will be submitted to Gradescope. **We strongly recommend typesetting homework (e.g. in LaTeX), or at least having legible handwriting.
 Points will be deducted for poorly readable submissions.**

 We will automatically drop your lowest homework score.